-- 604 boreholes with 163 which are domestic;
+- 604 boreholes, of which 163 are domestic;

-- 211 for irrigation which accounts for 4%, and
+- 211 for irrigation, which accounts for 4%, and

 - 230 industrial for 5%.

 Reservoirs like Mare aux Vacoas, Mr Speaker, Sir, are used for potable water supply.
-The purpose of La Nicolière Reservoir is for storage of water supply for potable use as well as the industrial and irrigation purposes.
+The purpose of La Nicolière Reservoir is for storage of water supply for potable use as well as industrial and irrigation purposes.
 For Piton du Milieu, Mr Speaker, Sir, the storage of water is also for potable use.
 La Ferme Reservoir, the storage of water is for irrigation purposes.
+Mare

-Mare Longue, the purpose is for the use of hydro-power generation at Tamarin and Magenta power station and also for irrigation.
+Longue, the purpose is for the use of hydropower generation at Tamarin and Magenta power stations and also for irrigation.
 At Midlands Dam, the storage of water is for potable use and irrigation purposes.
-And, Bagatelle Dam, the storage of water is for potable use.
+And at Bagatelle Dam, the storage of water is for potable use.

-Mr Speaker, Sir, water security or reliable access to adequate quantities of acceptable quality water for health, livelihood, ecosystem and production has become an urgent issue worldwide.
-This crisis has far reaching implications for global health, food security, education, economics and politics as water resources dwindle, conflicts and humanitarian issues over access to clean water will likely increase.
+Mr Speaker, Sir, water security, or reliable access to adequate quantities of acceptable quality water for health, livelihood, ecosystem, and production, has become an urgent issue worldwide.
+This crisis has far-reaching implications for global health, food security, education, economics, and politics.
+As water resources dwindle, conflicts and humanitarian issues over access to clean water will likely increase.

 Climate change also exacerbates water scarcity in many parts of the world.
-Addressing this complex and multifaceted crisis requires an understanding of its causes, impacts and potential solutions across countries and communities.
-Mr Speaker, Sir, the global water crisis stems from a confluence of factors including growing population, increasing water conception, poor resource management, climate change, pollution and lack of access due to poverty and inequality.
+Addressing this complex and multifaceted crisis requires an understanding of its causes, impacts, and potential solutions across countries and communities.
+Mr Speaker, Sir, the global water crisis stems from a confluence of factors, including growing population, increasing water consumption, poor resource management, climate change, pollution, and lack of access due to poverty and inequality.

-The world population has tripled over the last 70 years leading to a greater demand for fresh water resources.
-Agricultural, industrial and domestic water usage has depleted ground water in many regions faster than it can be replenished.
-Agriculture alone accounts for nearly 70% of global water withdrawals, often utilizing outdated irrigation system and water intensive crops.
-Climate change has significantly reduced renewable water resources in many parts of the world, like glaciers are melting, rainfall patterns have shifted, droughts and floods have intensified and temperatures are on the rise, further exacerbating the crisis.
+The world population has tripled over the last 70 years, leading to a greater demand for freshwater resources.
+Agricultural, industrial, and domestic water usage has depleted groundwater in many regions faster than it can be replenished.
+Agriculture alone accounts for nearly 70% of global water withdrawals, often utilizing outdated irrigation systems and water-intensive crops.
+Climate change has significantly reduced renewable water resources in many parts of the world, like glaciers are melting, rainfall patterns have shifted, droughts and floods have intensified, and temperatures are on the rise, further exacerbating the crisis.

-Mr Speaker, Sir, 70% of the planet is covered in water, a key resource for almost every aspect of life and a major factor in health, peace and security across the world.
-SGD 6 looks to ensure availability and sustainable management of water and sanitation for all by 2030, a quite ambitious task considering that 2.3 billion people or one quarter of the world's population live in water-stressed countries.
+Mr Speaker, Sir, 70% of the planet is covered in water, a key resource for almost every aspect of life and a major factor in health, peace, and security across the world.
+SGD 6 looks to ensure availability and sustainable management of water and sanitation for all by 2030, a quite ambitious task considering that 2.3 billion people, or one quarter of the world's population, live in water-stressed countries.

-Physical water scarcity refers to lack of sufficient water in area whereas economic water scarcity occurs when people cannot afford access to water.
+Physical water scarcity refers to a lack of sufficient water in an area, whereas economic water scarcity occurs when people cannot afford access to water.
 The consequences are disproportionately felt by the poorest and the most vulnerable.
 Although there is no international mandate, governments around the world, Mr Speaker, Sir, have implemented policies and strategies to help tackle this issue.
-Water scarcity, Mr Speaker, Sir, like I have said earlier, poses risk to health, sanitation, food production, energy generation, economic growth and political stability worldwide.
-Conflict over shared water resources are likely to intensify without concerted global actions.
+Water scarcity, Mr Speaker, Sir, like I have said earlier, poses risks to health, sanitation, food production, energy generation, economic growth, and political stability worldwide.
+Conflict over shared water resources is likely to intensify without concerted global actions.

-The effects of water scarcity are not confined to obvious health, poverty and disease causing issues.
-According to water.org, nearly 1 million people die every year from water, sanitation and hygiene related diseases; all of which could be reduced by securing access to safe water and sanitation.
+The effects of water scarcity are not confined to obvious health, poverty, and disease-causing issues.
+According to water.org, nearly 1 million people die every year from water, sanitation, and hygiene-related diseases, all of which could be reduced by securing access to safe water and sanitation.
 Water is a lifeline not only for human survival but also for food production.